icrawearable/icrawearable.github.io/index.md

 We invite submissions including but not limited to the following topics:

-- Cutting-edge sensory technologies in healthcare robotics.
+- Cutting-edge wearable sensory technologies for healthcare robotics.
 - Principles of human-centered design in healthcare wearable robotics.
 - Integration of the Internet of Things (IoT) in healthcare wearable robotics.
-- Fusion of multi-modal sensing technologies in healthcare robotics.
+- Fusion of multi-modal sensing technologies for wearable intelligence and healthcare robots.
 - AI-based analysis of human movement.
 - AI-based assessment of cognitive states.
-- AI-based recognition of movement intentions.
+- AI-based prediction of human intentions.
 - AI-driven approaches in human-robot interaction.
 - Personalized adaptive strategies for robotic interventions and assistance.
 - Tailored adaptive strategies for rehabilitation training.